Home Decor Trends for 2025

 Hip to be square

-Turn your bedroom into the haven you deserve with sumptuous new bedding.
-You'll find going to bed will suddenly become the highlight of your day.
-Try investing in some statement geometric bedding to reboot your bedroom.
-Discover our range of vibrantly printed bedding sets and cushions in bold, bright and intricately patterned designs.
-Upgrading your bedside lighting is another instant way to update your space.
-We love this sculptural bedside lamp, which will gently illuminate your bedtime reading.
+Turn your bedroom into the haven you deserve with sumptuous new bedding – you'll find that turning in will suddenly become the highlight of your day (don't say we didn't warn you).
+Discover our retro revival range of vibrantly printed bedding sets and cushions in bold, bright and geometric designs that will reboot your sleeping space.
+Upgrading your bedside lighting is another way to instantly update your space.
+We love this sculptural wooden bedside lamp (available in selected stores), which will gently illuminate your bedtime reading.

 On the shelf